antarctica/packer-vm-templates/README.md

 ### Base boxes

+#### Atlas

+For discovery base boxes are automatically uploaded to Atlas, the default source of discovery for Vagrant.
+These boxes are available publicly under the [Antarctica organisation](https://atlas.hashicorp.com/antarctica), please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
+Once uploaded you will need to add a description for the new version, which should a change log since the last version.

+#### S3

-Base boxes are currently stored in a S3 bucket for public access, please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
+In addition, base boxes are currently stored in a S3 bucket for public access, this is to ensure boxes can be easily be hosted elsewhere if Atlas is not a valid option in future (due to pricing, service changes, etc.).
+Please contact [Felix Fennell](mailto:felnne@bas.ac.uk) to access this bucket.

 In future base boxes will be stored on the BAS SAN within the `/data/softwaredist` directory.
 They will then be accessible through [BAS Ramadda instance](ramadda.nerc-bas.ac.uk).

 Relevant staff should already have write access to this directory, if not please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.

+Note: In future Ramadda will be used instead of S3.

 Currently upload boxes to S3: